-Having sat on many hiring committees over the past 20 years I have had the opportunity to read many colleague’s statements about their approach to teaching (commonly referred to as a “teaching philosophy”) and while some were excellent and passionate, others were trite and boring.
+Having sat on many hiring committees over the past 20 years I have had the opportunity to read many colleague’s statements about their approach to teaching (commonly referred to as a “teaching philosophy”) and while some were excellent and passionate, others were trite and mechanical.

 My approach to teaching is less about a defined philosophy or approach than it is about how I see myself and my career as a teacher.
-In really simple terms I see myself as a passionate tour guide who shows students the wonderful world of sociology.
-As I stand in front of a new class of students for the first time I see them as visitors to my country who are looking to me to show them all the highlights as well as putting their trust in me to make sure they do not get lost or hurt on the journey.
-I love teaching introductory sociology because I have the wonderful opportunity of showing students the very best of sociology and the beauty of its diversity.
-My hope is that our time together will help them see the areas of sociology they would like to visit again.
+In simple terms, I see myself as a tour guide showing my students the beautiful destinations in the wonderful land of sociology.
+As I stand in front of a new class of students, I see them as visitors to my country and who are looking to me to show the best places to visit but also putting their trust in me that we won’t get lost or hurt on our journey.
+I love teaching introductory sociology because I can show students the very best of sociology and the beauty in its diversity.
+My hope is that during our tour they will find one or two places that they want to visit again.

 I have the best job in the world – I am around people who are just beginning their journey into sociology.
-I believe that in my own way, I am changing the world, one student at a time.
+I believe that in my own small way, I am changing the world, one student at a time.